Are you looking for easy Easter desserts to serve after dinner? My copycat Reese's Eggs are the perfect thing to serve to your guests as a treat.

 - Substitute almond butter if you're not a fan of peanut butter

-- I used allergen free chocolate chips so this recipe is dairy-free and lactose free
+- You can also use allergen free chocolate chips so this recipe is dairy-free and lactose free

 Need some more holiday dessert inspiration?
 Check out my recipes here.